labspt3-nutrition-tracker/nutrition-tracker-BE/README.md

 ### **Food Entry - Mutations**

-#### addFoodEntry: this mutation inserts a food object into the foods table
+#### addFoodEntry: this mutation inserts a food entry object into the foodEntries table

 > Note: It uses the following arguments wrapped in an input object with all being mandatory